Skip to main content

 A food handler cannot control a food’s acidity, oxygen, or moisture; these properties are inherent to the food itself.
 However, in food service, the remaining two factors, time and temperature, can be controlled.
 Time and temperature are closely related.
 Bacterial growth in ideal conditions happen rapidly: the amount of bacteria can double every 15 to 20 minutes.
 This is especially true when the temperature of food falls in the temperature danger zone.
 The temperature danger zone ranges from 41 F to 135 F (5 C to 74 C).
 The longer a food stays in this temperature range, the higher the risk for bacteria to grow rapidly in a TCS food.
 It is recommended to limit the length of time a TCS food is in the temperature danger zone to no more than four hours.

-Controlling Time & Temperature from Receiving through Preparation
+Controlling Time & Temperature From Receiving Through Preparation

 Receiving Food